cakephp/docs/en/console-and-shells.rst

     By default on \*nix systems ConsoleOutput objects default to colour output.
     On windows systems, plain output is the default unless the ``ANSICON`` environment variable is present.

-.. php:method:: runCommand($command, $argv)

-    Runs the Shell with the provided argv.

-    Delegates calls to Tasks and resolves methods inside the class.
-Commands are looked up with the following order:

-    - Method on the shell.
-    - Matching task name.
-    - main() method.

-    If a shell implements a main() method, all missing method calls will be sent to main() with the original method name in the argv.

 .. php:method:: shortPath($file)